MILAN: Masked Image Pretraining on Language Assisted Representation: Methodology

 \subsection{Masking strategy: semantic aware sampling}

-To make the masked image pretraining a meaningful pretext task for representation learning, prior arts mask {a} very high portion of input image patches uniformly at random.
+To make the masked image pretraining a meaningful pretext task, previous works mask {a} very high portion of input image patches uniformly at random.
 With this aggressive masking strategy, it is possible that the remaining few visible patches only contain background information{, which may not provide} {the} important clues {needed to reconstruct} the foreground objects buried in the piles of masked patches, obstructing the model to learn transferable representations.
 This becomes a more severe problem in our framework, because the latent representations from the encoder are frozen in the decoding process.
 To ensure the representation quality of the pretrained model, previous methods \cite{he2021mae,baevski2022data2vec,wei2021maskfeat} usually require very long pretraining epochs.

 To improve the pretraining efficiency, we propose a semantic aware mask sampling strategy that can make more rational decisions on which patches to mask when using a very high masking ratio.
 The idea is that the few visible patches fed into the encoder cover important image regions with high probabilities, so that the latent representations from the encoder provide sufficient clues to the decoder to predict the representations of the masked patches.